parsica-php/parsica/docs/tutorial/functional_paradigms.md

 @TODO Add tests to illustrate the laws.

-We use a number of paradigms from functional programming throughout the code.
-[We've chosen not to expose these to end users](design_goals.md).
-We list them here for anybody who's interested.
+Internally, Parsica is designed using paradigms from functional programming.
+We list them here for anybody who's interested in FP, but you don't need to know them to work with Parsica.

 Throughout this document, `$parser1 ≡ $parser2` means that you can swap `$parser1` with `$parser2` and vice-versa, and it will not affect the outcome of your program.